DarKouto/Patatap-Clone/README.md

 https://darkouto.github.io/Patatap-Clone/circles.html

-** PRESS ANY OF THE ALPHABET KEYS ON THE KEYBOARD TO SEE WHAT HAPPENS **
+** PRESS ANY OF THE ALPHABET KEYS ON THE KEYBOARD TO SEE WHAT HAPPENS.
+SOUND ON **

 A clone of the patatap site made with Paper.js and Howler.js